 Information Voluntarily Provided by You

 In the course of using this Web site, you may choose to provide us with information to help us serve your needs.
 For example, you may send us electronic mail to request information or you may sign up for a mailing list.
 Any personally identifiable information you send us will be used only for the purpose indicated.
 Requests for information will be directed to the appropriate staff to respond to the request, and may be recorded to help us update our site to better respond to similar requests.
 We will not sell, exchange or otherwise distribute your personally identifiable information without your consent, except to the extent required by law.
 We do not retain the information longer than necessary for normal operations.
 Each Web page requesting information discloses the purpose of that information.
 If you do not wish to have the information used in that manner, you are not required to provide it.
 Please contact the person listed on the specific page, or listed below, with questions or concerns on the use of personally identifiable information.

-The MCEIRS Training Portal (http://www.mceirs.umn.edu/) gathers several pieces of information about you.
+The Influenza Training Modules Portal (http://www.cidrap.umn.edu/ongoing-programs/influenza-training) gathers several pieces of information about you.
 This information includes data entered by you during registration to the portal or to the Avian Flu School section, and after completing a module (the “post-test” survey).
 This information is summarized without identifiers and is reported back to our funding sources.
 Your progress through a module is recorded as is your test score at the end of the module.
-Certain modules offer accreditation from a professional organization.
-If you request a certificate, the certificate data may be shared with the accrediting organization.

 If you have questions about general University of Minnesota security measures see the University policy, Collecting Information From Visitors To University Web Sites.